cornell-dti/candidate-decider-google-form/README.md

 Visit `https://candidate-decider-form.firebaseapp.com/?spreadsheetId=[your id]&range=[your range]`,
 where range has syntax `[Sheet name]![start cell]:[end cell]`. (e.g. `Sheet1!A1:S1000`)

+You need to give all reviewers at least READ permission to the spreadsheet.

 ## Architecture

 This web app uses serverless Firebase.
 It uses Google Sheets API to fetch data from the Google